-A number of “odd’ or non-intuitive relationships between “apparently” unrelated variables and pancreatic cancer are beginning to emerge – including ABO blood status and now some forms of hepatitis.
+A number of odd or non-intuitive relationships between apparently unrelated variables and pancreatic cancer (ductal adenocarcinoma of the pancreas) are beginning to emerge – including ABO blood status, and now some forms of hepatitis.

-In the World Journal of Gastroenterology from July 14, 2013, Chen and colleagues from the Southern Medical University, in Guangzhou, China report a meta-analysis of a world review of the medical literature on the relationship between infection with the hepatitis B virus (HBV) and the hepatitis C virus (HCV) AND pancreatic cancer.
+In the World Journal of Gastroenterology from July 14, 2013, Chen and colleagues from the Southern Medical University, in Guangzhou, China report a meta-analysis based on a world review of the medical literature of the relationship between infection with the hepatitis B virus (HBV) and the hepatitis C virus (HCV) AND pancreatic cancer.
 Using their developed criteria, they found eight studies that were eligible for inclusion in their analysis pool.

 The researchers found a small but statistically significant association between chronic HBV and HCV infections and the risk of developing adenocarcinoma of the pancreas.
 The odds ratio for a patient’s status of the presence of inactive hepatitis surface antigen (HBsAg) and for chronic hepatitis B exposure was 1.2 at a 95% confidence interval – with Chinese patients appearing even somewhat higher (1.3).
 And the odds ratio for past exposure to the hepatitis C virus was somewhat similar at 1.26.
 The authors indicate that there is no evidence of publication bias in these associations.

 It is not entirely clear what these findings mean.
-But finding association between pancreatic cancer and possible acute (or chronic?) triggers moves the science further along the cutting edge of understanding.
+But finding association between pancreatic cancer and possible acute (or chronic?) triggers moves the science a bit further along the cutting edge of understanding.